gravastat/RepData_PeerAssessment1/PA1_template.md

 There median is slightly higher, but the means are not very different at all.

+If we plot the original data set as points, then draw a line of the imputed dataset, we can see there is not that much of a difference.

 ```r
 (g3b <- ggplot(NULL,aes(date,steps)) + geom_point(data=stepsPerDay,color="blue") + geom_line(data=stepsPerDay4imp))
 ```

 ![](PA1_template_files/figure-html/unnamed-chunk-1-1.png)<!-- -->

 ## Are there differences in activity patterns between weekdays and weekends?